Holmusk/elm-street/README.md

 ## What is this library about?

-`Elm-street` allows you to generate automatically derived from Haskell types definitions of Elm data types, JSON encoders and decoders.
+`elm-street` allows you to automatically generate definitions of Elm data types and compatible JSON encoders and decoders from Haskell types.
 This helps to avoid writing and maintaining huge chunk of boilerplate code when developing full-stack applications.

 ## Getting started